ericvpineda/travel-journal/readME.md

 - normalize picture size on slideshow
 - spinner with async data for index.ejs scroll
 - Add "currently no reviews" to show.ejs
+- Add search bar for locations
+- add tags for easier search
 - Add profile page

 Features added: